pab-nguyen/pab-nguyen.github.io/index.md

 </figcaption>

 ### Overview
-I recently finished my MS in Financial Analytic.
-I have experiences working in pharmaceuticals and asset managment industries.
+I recently finished my MS in Finance and Data Analytics at Bentley University I have experiences working in pharmaceuticals and asset managment industries.
 My most recent employment is at Sunovion Pharmaceuticals, where I work as an intern in the Strategic Pricing and Reimbursement department.
 This is one of the special departments in pharmaceuticals.
 During this internship, I had the opportunity to build financial models to quantify policies impact on firms, scripted VBA macros to automate report processes, co-created an improved intern program with other interns in my cohort.
 At this job, I had to constantly use Excel VBA and Microsoft Teams to communicate with management.

 I am proficient in R and Python programming languages, data processing with SQL.
 I am familiar with a handful of libraries like ggplot, dplyr for R and matplotlib, pandas, numpy, seaborn for Python.
 Tableau is another of my trusted tool to deal with data visualization.